Andre601/RestrictedDimensions/README.md

 [LICENSE.md]: /LICENSE.md

-## RestrictedNether
+## RestrictedDimensions
+*A stupidly simple plugin to deny access to dimensions.*

-RestrictedNether is a extremely simple (and I mean extremely simple!) plugin, to restrict the access to only selected people.
+RestrictedDimensions is a plugin that allows you to deny access to specific dimensions.
-Everything is permission-based.
-Just give your groups/users the permission `restrictednether.allow` and they can access the nether worlds.

-## Commands
-None
+Players won't be able to enter specific dimensions if they lack the permission `restricteddimensions.enter.<dimension>`

 ## Permissions
+- `restricteddimensions.enter.<dimension>`
-- `restrictednether.allow` - Allows access to the nether-worlds
+Allows you access to the dimension `<dimension>`.
+- `restricteddimensions.bypass`
+Allows you to bypass all checks and enter any dimension.

+## Placeholders
+RestrictedDimensions comes with support for PlaceholderAPI and brings the following placeholders to use in other plugins:

+- `%restricteddimensions_has_access_<world>%`
+Returns whether the player has access to the world/dimension or not.

 ## License
 The source is under the MIT-license.